 - Gestational Week 5

-Remember how the zygote and the cells after the early cell divisions could become any cell in the human body?
+Remember how the zygote and the early embryonic cells could become many different types of cells in the human body?
 In the third week, the cells specialize based on their position in the embryo.
 Brain tissue and heart tissue begin to develop.

 - PCW 4iPost-Conception Week

 - Days 21-27